A long distance runner is a rare breed covering a range of distances from 5k to 10k, 10 miles, half marathon and right through to the marathon.

 A lot more organisation is required for the training, nutrition has to be considered, fueling has to be tested en route and it requires a much more detailed approach.
 Races must be used as training runs and tapering down is not really an option.
 Most top marathon runners run more than 100 miles a week although in my opinion quality is always better than quantity.

 You have to do the work or else you will get found out after 20 miles.
 In my humble experience, my training changed quite dramatically and tempo runs were extended to 10 miles plus.
 It really was a grind to the point that I was running half asleep.
 It is a totally different mentality and the training is so much more of a sacrifice.
 Dedication has to be 100%.

 On building up the mileage you have to do it very gradually from 15 one week, 16 the next, 18, 20 until eventually some even run up to 24 but most never run the full distance until the actual day of the race.
 It’s unbelievable to have that kind of faith that your legs will cover the distance on race day but most do and trust in the training programme.
 I take my hat off to anyone that runs a marathon; club runner or elite – but after the sacrifices, the rewards are worth it.

-Enjoyed this?
-Read Gemma’s other articles: Cross country is a true test of strength grit and determination, and The holy trinity: pilates, yoga and body balance.
+Check out Gemma Steel’s other articles: Cross country is a true test of strength grit and determination, and The holy trinity: pilates, yoga and body balance.